kinng8000/git-demo/README.md

 this is the first file we use for git leanrning

-## Ipsum Below

-this is 2nd update to the readme.md file

-tgus us 3rd update to teh readme.md file
+## putting index.text as new file

+removing Ipsum and put this line here